danielkaczmarczyk/dk-cs-notes/README.md

 ### Diary/Log

 Blog-like selection of thoughts.
 Unstructured.
 Writing those helps me think about the process of learning more clearly.

+EDIT 22nd jan 2021: Haven't updated it in a while as I've ended up logging more personal info somewhere.
+Leaving this here for posterity nonetheless.

 #### 11th December 2020